The Hardness of Achieving Impact in AI for Social Impact Research: A Ground-Level View of Challenges & Opportunities: Challenges Uncovered

-\begin{displayquote} \textit{We went on a trip with [PO for] wildlife conservation.
-And there's a country where the minister said, ``yeah, I foresaw wildlife conservation, awesome!”.
-And the secretary said, ``sounds like an awesome idea, let's take photos!"
-But then, when we go to the rangers on ground, they said, ``we just need better shoes.
+\begin{displayquote} \textit{We went on a trip with [PO to discuss AI-enabled] wildlife conservation.
+And a high-level secretary said, ``sounds like an awesome idea, let's [do it]!"
+But then, when we go to the rangers on the ground, they said, ``we just need better shoes.
 We just need better guns.
 We don't need AI. [...] we have these old guns, and the poachers come with better guns".
 And they're just completely opposed to AI.} -- $P_4$ \end{displayquote}

-A similar dynamic emerged in a US-based deployment: \begin{displayquote} \textit{This was also true in Los Angeles at some other organization where the higher-ups are like, ``yeah, we need AI-based modelling and monitoring of threats, and there's so much to protect."
-And then we went on patrols with officers, and the officers were just saying, ``We just need better pay.
-We need better hours".
-And you see in some of these organizations, that the ``bank and file" have completely different needs.} -- $P_4$ \end{displayquote}
+This perspective is mirrored by recent work on recruitment in participatory AI, which highlights that long-term success of collaboration depends not only on technical alignment, but also through early establishment of relationships, shared priorities, and expectations \cite{relAItionship_building}.
 Participants emphasized that without establishing a clear vision and strong early buy-in, these collaborations are unlikely to result in deployment.
 As $P_2$ noted \textit{``you sort of need that [clear vision] otherwise [...] at some point, things will falter"}.
-Hence, it is imperative to establish alignment in initial phases of the work, like $P_6$ shared:
+Hence, alignment on priorities must be established early, like $P_6$ shared:

 \begin{displayquote} \textit{In the first few parts of the project, it's very important to ask the hard questions, so people are clear about what it takes to be successful, and are they really serious about it?
 Because if there is no buy-in from the stakeholders, these projects cannot succeed.} -- $P_6$ \end{displayquote}